GenDexGrasp: Generalizable Dexterous Grasping

 Generating $\qH$ directly for unseen $H$ is challenging due to the sparsity of the observed hands and the non-linearity between $\qH$ and hand geometry.
 Inspired by Brahmbhatt \etal~\cite{brahmbhatt2019contactgrasp}, we adopt the object-centric contact map as a hand-agnostic intermediate representation of a grasp.
 Instead of directly generating $\qH$, we first learn a generative model that generates a contact map over the object surface.
 We then fit the hand to the generated map.

-We adopt CVAE~\cite{sohn2015learning} to generate the hand-agnostic contact map.
+Inspired by the successful applications of generative models in grasping~\cite{mousavian20196,taheri2020grab,jiang2021hand}, we adopt CVAE~\cite{sohn2015learning} to generate the hand-agnostic contact map.
 Given the point cloud of an input object and the corresponding pointwise contact values $\CC$, we use a PointNet~\cite{qi2017pointnet} encoder to extract the latent distribution $\mathcal{N}(\mu,\sigma)$ and sample the latent code $z\sim\mathcal{N}(\mu,\sigma)$.
 When decoding, we extract the object point features with another PointNet, concatenate $z$ to the per-point features, and use a shared-weight MLP to generate a contact value $\hat\CC(v_o)$ for each $v_o\in\OO$, which forms the predicted contact map $\hat\Omega(\OO)=\{\hat\CC(v_o)\}_{v_o\in\OO}$.

 We learn the generative model by maximizing the log-likelihood of $p_{\theta, \varphi}(\Omega\mid O)$, where $\theta$ and $\phi$ are the learnable parameters of the encoder and decoder, respectively.
 According to Sohn \etal~\cite{sohn2015learning}, we equivalently maximize the ELBO: